grpc/proposal/A29-xds-tls-security.md

 * `"plugin_name"` which is the name of the plugin (a string value), and
 * `"config"` which is the configuration for the plugin.
 The value of `"config"` is a JSON object whose schema is defined by that plugin.

-In the above example, the config for the file_watcher plugin contains 4 fields: the first 3 fields are the file paths for the identity certificate, private key and the root (or CA) certificate respectively.
-The last field is the certificate refresh interval i.e. the interval to be used by the plugin to monitor the file paths to refresh the certificates.
+For the file_watcher plugin the `"config"` consists of the 3 file-paths to watch and the polling interval value.

 [bootstrap-file]: A27-xds-global-load-balancing.md#xdsclient-and-bootstrap-file